Skip to content

 • Launch of environmental assessment process, which includes NOI and EISPN.

-• 2023 - 2024: Environmental Planning Process
+• Start of Environmental Planning Process (Continues through 2025)

-• Draft Environmental Impact Statement Published
+• Draft Environmental Impact Statement Published (January 2025)

-• Public Hearing (December 2023)
+• Public Hearing (January / February 2025)

 • Final Environmental Impact Statement Published